-The emerging metropolitan region Singapore-Johor-Riau is fast growing, both in terms of population and economy, with a population of around 8 million today.
-The region is dominated by a strong centre and is profoundly asymmetric: the large landmass of Johor extends to the North, while Riau Archipelago is dispersed to the South; Johor is economically wealthier, it has a longer history and tighter connections to Singapore than Riau.
-It is estimated that 300,000 residents of Johor Bahru are based in Singapore for work while 150,000 more commute daily to work in the city-state.
+The emerging metropolitan region Singapore-Johor-Riau, is fast growing both in terms of population and economy, with a present population of around 8 million.
+Though dominated by a strong centre, the region is profoundly asymmetric: the large land mass of Johor extends to the North, while Riau Archipelago is dispersed to the South; Johor is economically wealthier, it has a longer history and tighter connections to Singapore than Riau.
+It is estimated that 300,000 residents of Johor Bahru work and live in Singapore, and 150,000 commute daily to work in Singapore.
 On the other hand, seasonal workers and maids from Riau work in both Singapore and Johor.
-Riau Archipelago is still dominated by industrial manufacturing (Batam) and tourism (Bintan), while Johor Bahru seems to be transforming into a service economy extending from Singapore.
-Culturally, the region is unified and part of the Malay world, with the exception of the Chinese dominated city-state.
+The Riau Archipelago is dominated by industrial manufacturing (Batam) and tourism (Bintan), while Johor Bahru is transforming into a service economy extending from Singapore.
+Culturally, the region is unified and part of the Malay world, with the exception of the Chinese dominated city-state of Singapore.